carlpitt/galactic-salvage-unity/README.md

 # Galactic Salvage

-This project is a platformer made in Unity for a course.
+This project is a platformer made in the Unity game engine for a course.